dawghokie/Sample_Web_App/README.md

 - The Table has pagination implemented and can handle large datasets

 # Moving Forward
-- Use [Pinia](https://pinia.vuejs.org/) for state management because of it's modular & intuitive store
+- Use [Pinia](https://pinia.vuejs.org/) for state management because it's modular & intuitive
 - Design modular components for re-useability
 - Add Loading Icon & Modals for Error Messages